Frequently Asked Questions

 • Any regulatory business license, or licenses, required by local government,

-• A valid Federal Firearms License,
+• A valid Federal Firearms License (FFL),

-• A local license granted by the duly constituted licensing authority, valid for one year from the date of issuance, and in one of the following forms:
+• A local license granted by the duly constituted licensing authority, valid for one year from the date of issuance,

 • A listing on the DOJ Centralized List of Firearms Dealers.